-RICHARD GAVIN writes “Echoes from Hades” for The Teeming Brain.
-He is an author of numinous horror fiction in the tradition of Arthur Machen, Algernon Blackwood, and H. P. Lovecraft.
+RICHARD GAVIN is an author of numinous horror fiction in the tradition of Arthur Machen, Algernon Blackwood, and H. P. Lovecraft.
 He has also published criticism and essays on Nightside arcana.
-His tales are widely anthologized and have been collected in the books Charnel Wine, Omens, The Darkly Splendid Realm, and At Fear’s Altar.
+His tales are widely anthologized and have been collected in the books Charnel Wine, Omens, The Darkly Splendid Realm, At Fear’s Altar, and Sylvan Dread: Tales of Pastoral Darkness.
+He also authored the nonfiction works The Moribund Portal: Spectral Resonance and the Numen of the Gallows and The Benighted Path: Primeval Gnosis & The Monstrous Soul.
 He has been praised by Publishers Weekly and described by S. T. Joshi as “one of the bright new stars of contemporary weird fiction.”
 Richard lives in Ontario, Canada with his beloved wife and their brood.
 He is online at www.RichardGavin.net.

-RYAN HURD writes “Visions, Dreams, and Visitations” for The Teeming Brain.
-He is is founder of DreamStudies.org, a website dedicated to sleep, dreams, and consciousness research.
+RYAN HURD is founder of DreamStudies.org, a website dedicated to sleep, dreams, and consciousness research.
 He is also a frequent contributor to Business Insider and Reality Sandwich.
-His books include Lucid Immersion Guidebook: A Holistic Blueprint for Lucid Dreaming (2012) and Sleep Paralysis: A Guide to Hypnagogic Visions and Visitors of the Night (2011).
+His books include Lucid Immersion Guidebook: A Holistic Blueprint for Lucid Dreaming and Sleep Paralysis: A Guide to Hypnagogic Visions and Visitors of the Night.
 As an educator, Ryan has presented to a wide range of audiences, including invited lectures at Stanford University, the Institute of Buddhist Studies, and the Rhine Institute.
 As a qualitative researcher, he has presented and published papers on sleep paralysis, lucid nightmares, and the application of dreaming for uncovering researcher bias and novelty.
 He has a MA in Consciousness Studies from John F. Kennedy University, as well as a bachelor’s degree with a specialization in archaeology, and is a board member of the International Association for the Study of Dreams.
 Other professional memberships include the American Anthropological Association and the Society for the Anthropology of Consciousness.

-DAVID METCALFE writes “De Umbris Idearum” for The Teeming Brain.
-He is an independent researcher, cultural historian, and artist who digs deep into the interstices of creativity, consciousness, narrative, and culture.
+DAVID METCALFE is an independent researcher, cultural historian, and artist who digs deep into the interstices of creativity, consciousness, narrative, and culture.
 His work explores how storytelling affects our day-to-day experiences and self perceptions.
-He is the Books Editor for The Revealer, the online journal for NYU’s Center for Religion and Media, and he regularly contribute articles and reviews to Modern Mythology.net, Evolutionary Landscapes, Reality Sandwich, and Alarm Magazine.
+He is Editor-in-Chief for Threshold: Journal of Interdiscipinary Consciousness Studies and a contributor to skeletonsaint.com.
+He was formerly the Books Editor for The Revealer, the online journal for NYU’s Center for Religion and Media.
+He regularly contribute articles and reviews to Modern Mythology.net, Evolutionary Landscapes, Reality Sandwich, and Alarm Magazine.
 He also co-hosts an online study group, The Art of Transformations, for the International Alchemy Guild.
 With XNet Information Systems he helped develop the first TEDxNaperville event, and in collaboration with Planetshifter.com Magazine he co-developed the initial launch of the Open Myth Source initiative (sponsored by Red Wheel/Weiser) to foster conversation and collaboration with academics, business leaders, philosophers, artists, musicians, and the community at large, thus reactivating the traditions of myth and storytelling to develop sustainable philosophies for the 21st century.
 His current independent work revolves around anomalous and transpersonal experiences as they are codified, cultivated, and encultured through narrative, art, corporate governance, and popular culture.
 As an artist his interests include the use of mediumship, OBE, past life regression, incubation, lucid dreaming, and NDE to influence the creative process.
-His various Internet projects and presences include The Eyeless Owl and Liminal Analytics.
+He blogs.

-STUART YOUNG writes “Sparking Neurones” for The Teeming Brain.
-He is a British Fantasy Award-winning author with three published short story collections: Spare Parts, Shards of Dreams and The Mask Behind the Face.
+STUART YOUNG is a British Fantasy Award-winning author with three published short story collections: Spare Parts, Shards of Dreams and The Mask Behind the Face.
 His stories have appeared in various magazines and anthologies, including Estronomicon, Catastrophia, Alt-Dead, Alt-Zombie, Darker Minds and The Mammoth Book of Future Cops.
 He used to write a comics column, Words and Pictures, for the award-winning website The Alien Online, but there is no truth to the rumor that the site only shut down because the editor suffered a mental collapse after attempting to edit Stuart’s manuscripts.
 He keeps a blog at http://stuyoung.blogspot.co.uk.